Locations:

 Cervicitis

-Cervicitis is an inflammation of the cervix (the end of the uterus).
-Cervicitis often does not cause symptoms, but if they do happen, they may include abnormal vaginal discharge, painful intercourse or vulvar or vaginal irritation.
+Cervicitis is inflammation of your cervix.
+Cervicitis often doesn’t cause symptoms, but if they do happen, they may include abnormal vaginal discharge, painful sex or irregular vaginal bleeding.
+The most common cause of cervicitis is sexually transmitted infections (STIs).
 Antibiotics successfully treat cervicitis in most cases.
-For other cases, laser therapy or surgery may be required.

 Overview